 Here it is just a few short years later when we added a “big girl” bed.
 Still needed that changing table though.

 But now with no more babies, we’ve upgraded to a bunk bed.
 What they say about how terrible they are to be made is all true!
-I made them here but usually if the girls their quilt to cover the sheets we’re good.
+I made them here but usually if the quilts cover the sheets we’re good.

 The two shelves that once were above the changing table in the 1st picture are now their pseudo nightstands.
 Their ever-changing favorite knick knacks are on display.
 Usually the shelves are a lot more cluttered than this!
 I have one pack-rat in particular that we clean off monthly.